-Our network comprises some 4,500 kilometres of overhead and underground lines and cables and services over 31,500 power consumers throughout the Far North region from northern Hūkerenui to Cape Reinga.
+Our network spans 4,500 kilometres of overhead and underground electricity lines and cables.
+It services over 33,000 power consumers in the Far North region from northern Hūkerenui to Cape Reinga.

 Apart from the three main population centres of Kaitaia, Kerikeri and Kaikohe, much of the region’s terrain is rugged and sparsely populated.

 Built largely during the ‘60s and ‘70s, the network’s capacity has experienced significant demand increases in recent years, particularly on the fast-growing Eastern seaboard.
 It is also constantly under threat by crowding, fast-growing vegetation, encouraged by the warmer average temperatures and abundant rainfall typical of the region.

 Capacity and reliability investment